njg4ne/codepath-project-1/README.md

 - [x] Allow user to view more details about a movie within a popup.
 - [x] Improve the user experience through CSS & animation: hover to enlarge
 - [x] Allow movie video trailers to be played using [embedded YouTube](https://support.google.com/youtube/answer/171780?hl=en)
-- [x] Implement anything else that you can get done to improve the app functionality: current movies vs search text changes in navbar
+- [x] Implement anything else that you can get done to improve the app functionality: current movies vs search text changes in navbar, google fonts and icons

 ### Walkthrough Video